 Clinical careers in psychology are for people interested in helping those who face psychological difficulties.
 Some clinical psychologists work in hospitals or clinics, seeing patients with psychological problems ranging from mild anxiety to severe psychosis.
 Others work in private practice, helping patients with the same range of problems.
 Some of them are researchers who study the natures, progressions, and treatments of psychological disorders.
 In general, we use the term clinical psychologist to refer to someone who helps those who suffer from psychological disorders.
 Clinical psychologists generally need a Doctorate degree.
 They must have specialized courses and training in their graduate work, and then must pass a state-sponsored board exam to be licensed to practice psychology.

 Applied careers in psychology are for people who want to use the full range of information discovered by academic psychologists and apply it to a wide variety of settings.
 Applied psychologists work in many careers, including human resources departments of companies, sales and marketing departments, and educational management.
 There are no specific educational requirements for applied psychologists.
 You can take whatever psychology you have learned, at any degree level, and apply it to a variety of careers.
-Degrees in psychology are often useful for work in business or management, because psychology teaches critical thinking skills along with knowledge about how people work, think, and relate to one-another.
+Degrees in psychology are often useful for work in business or management, because psychology teaches critical thinking skills, communication skills, and knowledge about how people work, think, and relate to one-another.